flybywiresim/docs/docs/fbw-a32nx/feature-guides/fixinfo.md

 The current Experimental version of the A32NX has implemented the display of these lines and circles on the ND.

-**The computed intercept waypoints and ABEAM functionality are not yet implemented.
+!!! warning ""
-**
+    The computed intercept waypoints and ABEAM functionality are not yet implemented.

 ## Use Cases

 Fix info is a powerful supplemental tool for pilots to improve situational awareness and easier, more precise navigation.